magnuhag/NN/README.md

 I´ve included two files in this repo (in addition to this README).
 The first one NN_ninja.py is just the code for the network.
 The other file is a Jupyter Notebook I wrote to mathematically explain what is going on in NN_ninja.py.

-There is also a small comaparison between this neural network and one written using Tensorflow.
+There is also a small comparison between this neural network and one written using Tensorflow.
 The outcome of the comparison will not surprise you.